-At St Mary’s we line our school vision with the Diocese.
+At St Mary’s Church of England Primary School, we line our school vision with the Diocese.
+The vision is deeply Christian, with the promise of Jesus of ‘life in all its fullness.’
 We believe that each learner is uniquely created by God and special to him and should be supported to flourish in their potential as a child of God.
-This vision is supported through our school motto “Dream, Believe, Achieve”.
-We want the children to aspire to be the best that they can be.
+This vision is supported through our school motto ‘Dream, Believe, Achieve’.
+We want the children to aspire to be the best that they can be, growing and learning in a school community inspired by Jesus' love.

-Supporting us to achieve our vision are our key Christian Values of Friendship, Perseverance, Compassion, Respect, Courage and Thankfulness which lie at the heart of everything we do.
+Supporting us to achieve our vision are our key Christian Values of Friendship, Perseverance, Respect, Courage, Compassion and Thankfulness which lie at the heart of everything we do.
 Each one contributes towards achieving our motto:

 - Friendships support us during our learning and our play allowing us to work together as a team to achieve dreams we set for ourselves.
 Individuals are encouraged to ‘Love thy neighbour’ within the community of school and Hinckley itself.